-- 3.25 The PFCC holds the Police Fund and receives all funding and income relating to policing in Essex, including the government grant and the policing precept.
+- 3.36 The PFCC holds the Police Fund and receives all funding and income relating to policing in Essex, including the government grant and the policing precept.
 The allocation of this funding is for the PFCC to determine in consultation with the Chief Constable and subject to the terms and conditions of any grants that may be awarded.
 As such, the PFCC sets the force's annual revenue budget, thereby determining the resource envelope within which the Chief Constable must operate.
-There is no budget flexibility between the Police and Fire Funds. - 3.26 To ensure the effective and efficient delivery of policing services, and so as not to fetter the operational direction and control of the force, the Chief Constable has day to day responsibility for the financial management of the force, within the framework of the agreed budget allocation and levels of authorisation, rules of virement and reporting arrangements set by the PFCC within the Schemes of Delegation and Consent, the Financial and Procurement Regulations and Contract Standing Orders.
-It is the responsibility of the Chief Constable to ensure that the day to day management of the budget allocated to the force by the PFCC meets the objectives and conditions made clear by the PFCC when setting the annual budget as well as in key strategic documents, most notably the Police and Crime Plan. - 3.27 The PFCC and the Chief Constable develop and maintain a Medium-Term Financial Strategy (MTFS) which forms the basis of annual budgets and provides a framework for evaluating future proposals.
-Investment decisions are subject to a comprehensive process of analysis and evaluation which includes options appraisal, techniques for assessing the impact of the investment on delivery of the target outcomes set out in the Police and Crime Plan, and how the anticipated benefits will be realised, monitored and reported. - 3.28 The PFCC also approves an annual capital programme.
+There is no budget flexibility between the Police and Fire Funds. - 3.37 To ensure the effective and efficient delivery of policing services, and so as not to fetter the operational direction and control of the force, the Chief Constable has day-to-day responsibility for the financial management of the force, within the framework of the agreed budget allocation and levels of authorisation, rules of virement and reporting arrangements set by the PFCC within the Schemes of Delegation and Consent, the Financial and Procurement

+Regulations and the Contract Standing Orders.
+It is the responsibility of the Chief Constable to ensure that the day-to-day management of the budget allocated to the force by the PFCC meets the objectives and conditions made clear by the PFCC when setting the annual budget as well as in key strategic documents, most notably the Police and Crime Plan.

+- 3.38 The PFCC and the Chief Constable develop and maintain a Medium-Term Financial Strategy (MTFS) which forms the basis of annual budgets and provides a framework for evaluating future proposals.
+Investment decisions are subject to a comprehensive process of analysis and evaluation which includes options appraisal, techniques for assessing the impact of the investment on delivery of the target outcomes set out in the Police and Crime Plan, and how the anticipated benefits will be realised, monitored and reported. - 3.39 The PFCC also approves an annual capital programme.
 All capital expenditure incurred during the year must be in keeping with the approved capital programme.
-As with the annual revenue budget, the PFCC consents to the Chief Constable the day to day financial management of the capital programme within the authorised limits set out in the Financial and Procurement Regulations. - 3.29 All contracts (other than those relating to the employment of police staff and officers) will be in the name of the PFCC but the PFCC consents permission to the Chief Constable for the daily management and operation of contracts within the framework set out in the Financial and Procurement Regulations.

-3.30 The PFCC and the Chief Constable have drawn upon the power to enter into a collaboration agreement under Section 22 of the Police Act 1996 (as amended by the Police Reform and Social Responsibility Act 2011) to order to enter into collaborative arrangements in relation to procurement and to agree a single set of Contract Standing Orders for all seven police forces in the eastern region (Essex, Kent, Norfolk, Suffolk, Bedfordshire, Cambridgeshire and Hertfordshire).
+As with the annual revenue budget, the PFCC consents to the Chief Constable the day-to-day financial management of the capital programme within the authorised limits set out in the Financial and Procurement Regulations. - 3.40 The PFCC also approves an annual Treasury Management Strategy, and the associated borrowing limits. - 3.41 The PFCC's Commissioning Strategy sets out the PFCC's commissioning objectives and processes, along with the grants available via the PFCC and the processes followed for awarding and monitoring them. - 3.42 All contracts (other than those relating to the employment of police staff and officers) will be in the name of the PFCC but the PFCC consents permission to the Chief Constable for the daily management and operation of contracts within the framework set out in the Financial and Procurement Regulations. - 3.43 The PFCC and the Chief Constable have drawn upon the power to enter into a collaboration agreement under Section 22 of the Police Act 1996 (as amended by the Police Reform and Social Responsibility Act 2011) to order to enter into collaborative arrangements in relation to procurement and to agree a single set of Contract Standing Orders for all seven police forces in the eastern region (Essex, Kent, Norfolk, Suffolk, Bedfordshire, Cambridgeshire and Hertfordshire).
 These Contract Standing Orders govern the relationships between the respective PFCC / PCCs, Chief Constables and others in relation to contracts.
 All procurements and contracts must also comply with relevant statutory requirements and procurement regulations.